learningmatter-mit/NeuralForceField/scripts/cp3d/README.md

     - `metrics` (list[str]): Subset of the metrics above.
 For every metric there exists a corresponding best CP3D model and associated CP3D features.
 A new ChemProp model will be trained for every different set of these features.
 The associated ChemProp model will also be scored on that metric.
     - `feat_options` (list[bool]): Whether to use the CP3D features in the ChemProp model.
 If you specify [True, False], then separate models will be trained, one in which they are used and one in which they aren't.
 This might be useful if you want to compare performance with and without 3D features.
     - `mpnn_options` (list[bool]):  Whether to use an MPNN in conjunction with the CP3D features in the ChemProp model.
 If you specify [True, False], then separate models will be trained, one in which an MPNN is used and one in which it isn't.

+### Saving the predictions
+Now that we've trained our models we want to get and save their predictions.
+That way we can do further analysis afterwards.
+For example, if we've trained a model to maximize the PRC-AUC but we want to also see what the model's ROC-AUC is, we'll have to get its predictions and do the analysis ourselves.

+The script that generates predictions is `run_cp/predict.sh`.
+Details for the script are in `run_cp/predict_config.json`.
+The keys are:
+- `cp_folder` (str): Path to the ChemProp folder on your computer.
+- `model_folder_cp` (str): Folder in which you made sub-folders for all your ChemProp models.
+- `device` (str): Device you want to use when calling the model.
+Can be "cpu" or any integer from 0 to the number of GPUs you have available, if you want to use a GPU.
+- `test_path` (str): path to the file with the test SMILES and their properties.
+If you split the data using the scripts above, then this should be equal to `<csv_folder>/test_full.csv`.